fastly/compute-starter-kit-javascript-queue/README.md

 * Park visitors in a queue to limit the amount of active users.
 * Ship queue analytics to [log endpoints](https://developer.fastly.com/learning/integrations/logging).
-* Forward Open Graph tags and other SEO-related metadata.
 * Allow certain requests such as robots.txt, favicon, etc.

 ## Getting started